PriyanshTailor30/Anomaly_Detection/README.md

 ## Usage Example

-Provide a simple example of how to use the application, including any necessary commands or steps to view the results.
+I will Provide a simple example of how to use the application, including any necessary commands or steps to view the results.

 ## Contributing

 We welcome contributions!
-Please read our contributing guidelines to learn how you can contribute to this project.
+Please read our guidelines to learn how you can contribute to this project.

 ## License

-This project is licensed under the [License Name] - see the LICENSE file for more details.
+This project is licensed under the [License](https://github.com/PriyanshTailor30/Anomaly_Detection/blob/main/LICENSE) - see the LICENSE file for more details.

 ## Contact

-For any questions or feedback, feel free to contact [Your Name or Project Team Email].
+For any questions or feedback, feel free to [contact](mailto:tailorpriyansh3008@gmail.com).